QiweiBao/QiweiBao.github.io/Python/ifStatement.md

 	```
 * Problems may cause:

-	For the mutable values, if users hope to change one value without influence other values, sometimes more storage is needed.
+	For the mutable objects, if users hope to change one object without influence other objects, sometimes more storage is needed.
 	```
 	Example:
 	>>> a = [1, 2]